REEMAMOLRAJAN/Wireless-Robot-For-Disaster-Assistance-/README.md

 The robot uses Raspberry Pi model 3+ as its processor.
 //Robot fetches location using Neo 6m GPS.
 The only issue with the GPS is that sometimes it fails to catch signal when placed indoors and it is a cloudy day.
+The built in wifi of Raspberry pi serves the purpose.